-The current season of Cathedral Choir began rehearsal on August 30, 2017, and concludes in June.
-New members are always welcomed at the discretion of the Director of Music, but are ideally auditioned during the Summer months in preparation for the resumption of rehearsal in August.
-Please contact the Director of Music for more information!
-A choral music list can be found in the “Orders of Worship” subpage of this website!
+The current season of Cathedral Choir began rehearsal on August 28, 2019, and concludes on June 14, 2020.
+New members (and substitute staff singers) are auditioned on a rolling basis at the discretion of the Director of Music.
+Please contact the Director of Music for more information.
+A choral music list can be found in the “Orders of Worship” subpage of this website.

-The Cathedral Choir is a choral ensemble of men and women high school age and older who support the liturgical worship of the cathedral parish through musical leadership and presentation of the “treasury of sacred music”.
+The Cathedral Choir is a semi-professional choral ensemble of men and women high school age and older who support the liturgical worship of the cathedral parish through musical leadership and presentation of the “treasury of sacred music”.
 It strives, in both quality of repertoire and execution, to model the high standard directed by the Second Vatican Council (cf., Sacrosanctum concilium, 114).
 In accord with the tradition of the Church, the repertoire of the choir consists chiefly of Gregorian chant and sacred polyphony, as well as worthy examples of modern sacred music in Latin and vernacular languages.

 The Cathedral Choir also serves for all pontifical liturgies and for other liturgies of special emphasis in the Diocese that occur at the Cathedral.
 Membership is by audition only, but new members are welcomed at all times.
 Members need not be Catholic, but must be able to read music (and be open to learning Gregorian notation) and should have a love of the repertoire that traditionally supports Catholic worship.